Server-to-Server (S2S) card payments

 );

-// Step 3: Encrypt card data
+// Step 3: Encrypt the card data

 const encrypt = new JSEncrypt();